87th Legislative Session Priority Bills

 Eminent domain reform is supported by the platforms of both the Democratic and Republican parties in Texas.

-During this 87th Legislative Session, more than two dozen bills were filed to improve the eminent domain process.
+During this past 87th Legislative Session, more than two dozen bills were filed to improve the eminent domain process.
 Below are the priority bills Texas Landowners for Eminent Domain Reform supported:

 HB 2730 requires the Landowner Bill of Rights to now include: a) notice that the landowner has the right to file a written complaint to the Texas Real Estate Commission (TREC) regarding misconduct by a registered right-of-way agent acting on behalf of an entity exercising eminent domain; b) new, required terms for easement conveyance documents regarding a pipeline (Addendum A) or transmission line project (Addendum B); and c) an addendum of optional terms for those easement conveyance documents that are negotiable by a landowner (Addendum C).
 The Landowner Bills of Rights is to be reviewed every two years allowing for public input.

 The bill further allows the landowner and entity to amend, alter, or omit the contract terms set out as outlined in Addendum A, B, and C above.

 HB 2730 also requires that an initial offer must be in writing and include: a) the Landowner Bill of Rights, including the appropriate addenda outlined above; b) a statement clearly indicating whether compensation includes damage to the remainder or a certified appraisal that includes damage to the remainder; c) the conveyance document, except where exclusions apply; and d) the name and phone number of the entity’s representative.

 The bill further requires petitions in an eminent domain lawsuit to be sent by first class mail, in addition to certified mail with a return receipt requested.

 Finally, HB 2730 sets deadlines for both the appointment of Special Commissioners and their alternates in a condemnation suit.